Get more information

 This course involves a general orientation to the field and is designed to familiarize students with application of psychological principles and theory in the workplace.
 Topics include methods of investigation, job analysis, employee selection, training, performance appraisal, employee motivation and job satisfaction.
 Prerequisites: PS 101.
 (Offered winter term).

-PS 371 Introduction To Counseling: 3 semester hours
+PS 371 Counseling Theories and Application: 3 semester hours

 This course introduces students to various aspects of the counseling field.
 The course will focus on professional and ethical issues in counseling, and on major theoretical approaches to individual counseling.
 Attention will be given to evidence-based practice in counseling.
 Various approaches to counseling will be demonstrated.
 Prerequisites: PS 306 and SW 245 and junior or senior status (Offered spring semester).